MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/user-journey.md

 ### Install

 Gibson can review the [Setup Guide](./setup.md) to ensure the prerequisites are in place.
-Using [System administrator](/power-platform/admin/database-security#environments-with-a-dataverse-database) or [System customizer](/power-platform/admin/database-security#environments-with-a-dataverse-database) permissions the Approvals Kit Power Platform solution has been installed into an environment and Approvals Administrators have access to the application.
+Using [System administrator](/power-platform/admin/database-security#environments-with-a-dataverse-database) or [System customizer](/power-platform/admin/database-security#environments-with-a-dataverse-database) permissions the Approvals Kit Power Platform can be installed into an environment and provide access for Approvals Administrators to access the application.

 ![Illustration of example user journey with install stage highlighted](./media/experience-install.svg)